KarimKabbara00/Mental-Math-Game/README.md

-Diagram: (NOTE: The diagram includes a transistor (and its resistor) and a poteniometer.
-In this build, neither of those parts where needed.)
+Diagram:
 ![Diagram](https://user-images.githubusercontent.com/44332803/207449036-07c5c159-a609-4117-ab8e-ed2d2ccf770a.png)
+NOTE: The diagram includes a transistor (and its resistor) and a poteniometer.
+In this build, neither of those parts where needed.
+The keypad in the diagram is a 3x4 membrane whereas the code uses a 4x4 membrane.

 Parts Used: